 July 27, 2005 - Yassin Hassan Omar, a 24-year-old Somali man with British residency, is one of four men arrested in Birmingham, about 100 miles north of London.
-Police identify one other suspected bomber, Muktar Said Ibrahim, who was born in Eritrea and became a British citizen in 2003.
+Police identify another suspected bomber, Muktar Said Ibrahim, an Eritrea native who became a British citizen in 2003.

-July 28, 2005 - Nine men are arrested in the Tooting area of south London, bringing the number of those in custody to 20.
+July 28, 2005 - Police arrest nine men in the Tooting area of south London, bringing the number of those in custody to 20.

 August 7, 2005 - British police announce that a total of five men have now been charged: Muktar Said Ibrahim, 27, attempted murder and conspiracy to murder; Ramzi Mohammed, 23, attempted murder and conspiracy to murder; Manfo Kwaku Asiedu, 32, conspiracy to murder; Siraj Yassin Abdullah Ali, 30, and Wharbi Mohammed, 22, both charged with assisting in evading arrest.

 September 22, 2005 - Suspect Hamdi Isaac arrives in Great Britain after being extradited from Italy.
 Isaac, 27, was arrested July 29 in Rome on a European arrest warrant.